The omega invariant of a matroid: Introduction

 The authors began the collaboration which led to the current work at the Fields Institute semester on combinatorial algebraic geometry in 2016, and renewed their connection at the Banff International Research Station's week on Matroid Theory in 2023; we appreciate the excellent working conditions at both of these research centers.

 The authors are grateful to the authors of~\cite{BEST} for sharing early drafts of their work, and for writing clear, straightforward proofs that have replaced many of our longer arguments; conversations with Andrew Berget have been especially valuable.
-We also thank Matt Larson for many useful conversations and for encouraging us to complete this paper.
+We also thank Matt Larson for many useful conversations, for encouraging us to complete this paper, and particularly for raising the importance of the connectedness condition on $M/F$.

 During various points in this research, the first author was supported by Engineering and Physical Sciences Research Council grants EP/M01245X/1 and EP/X001229/1 and by the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No.~792432.
 The second author's research was supported by a Jerrald E. Marsden postdoctoral fellowship at the Fields Institute, a postdoctoral research fellowship from the Alexander von Humboldt foundation, and the TMS foundation project ``Algebraic and topological cycles in complex and tropical geometries".
 The third author was supported by DMS-1600223, DMS-1855135, DMS-1854225 and DMS-2246570.